 3. Class-based segregation of basic amenities

 There is an increasing tendency seen today of strict segregation of public spaces based on class-specific groups.
+It is considered one of the social evils.
 The lines between private and public are becoming more rigid, a marked reduction is seen in the development of quality public spaces for all, and privatization of public spaces through sheer economic and political clout has been generalized.
 This leaves a large section of the population deprived of basic amenities such as public parks, playgrounds, and other public spaces.
 Simple design interventions such as the creation of barrier-free democratic spaces and mixed-use development patterns can be adopted in this case.